peteanderson80/Up-Down-Captioner/README.md

 ### Training

-To train the model on the karpathy training set, and evaluate on the karpathy testing set.
+To train the model on the karpathy training set, and then generate and evaluate captions on the karpathy testing set (using bottom-up attention features):
 ```Shell
 cd $REPO_ROOT
 ./experiments/caption_lstm/train.sh